 Using extra zucchini instead of cabbage in slaw is brilliant, not to mention a very sneaky way to get choosy eaters to gobble up zucchini and squash.
 Both dressings are delicious.
 The creamy dressing’s hint of Dijon packs an elegant punch and the vinegar-based dressing is light and fresh and fat-free!

-The zucchini slaw comes together in the time it takes to grill a few steaks or chicken breasts, thanks to a trip through the food processor.
+The zucchini slaw comes together in the time it takes to make a few grilled Porterhouse steaks or chicken breasts, thanks to a trip through the food processor.
 I can’t wait to try this slaw on a pulled-pork sandwich.

 I noticed that both versions of this slaw do not keep well, but maybe that’s due to the oppressive heat and humidity we’re experiencing right now.
 Dress the zucchini right before serving and stir it occasionally.